NuGet/Home/accepted/2023/NuGetAudit-supress-advisory.md

 If NuGet's restore always ran as an MSBuild target, the customers and MSBuild SDK authors could probably just have used `BeforeTarget="Restore"`.
 However, in Visual Studio that's not the case, so it won't work.

-Could we consider a single `CollectRestoreInputs` target, which we can re-use for everything going forward, rather than adding a new target for every item type we add?
+This new target needs to be added to our list of 'targets to run' in multiple places.
+In order to avoid adding these new targets in multiple places every time, we will also take this opportunity to unify all the 'Collect' targets (5, after we add this one) into a single `CollectRestoreInputs` target, which we can re-use for everything going forward.

 #### `dotnet list package --vulnerable`